-The button toggles the panel between its default name set and the "system name" set.
-One or the other becomes the active name set.
+Name Set Toggle The button toggles the panel between its default name set and the "system"

 The button definition has no fields to configure.
 Its legend is arbitrary.

 If the default name set is the system name set, the button would be a no-op.
 Therefore configurers should not create a 'Name Set Toggle' button if the default name set is 'System Names'.